fullstack-storyteller/Notes/azure/4-azure-virtual-network.md

 To achieve this, we need to implement VPN gateway resource, and in this resource we need to configure Point-to-Site (P2S) VPN Connection.
 This scenario makes use of certificates for authentication.

 ### Site-to-Site VPN Connection

+Similar to P2S VPN COnnection, we have Site-to-Site (S2S) VPN Connection, but in this case we have a whole data center connecting to the VNet in Azure over the Internet, and here also the connection is being to the private IP addresses of the VNet resources.

+Here in Azure side, we create a VPN Gateway and a Local Network Gateway(which has information about the public IP of the on-premise data certer's routing device and knowledge of address space of the servers in data center) for your Azure VNet and in our on-premise data-center we have a routing device, which is having a public IP address which is exposed to the Internet.

+## Azure Express Route

+In VPN connections, we are using internet, and because of that we have limited bandwidth and increased latency.
+So if we want a more stable connection to Azure, we can use Azure Express Circuit/ Route.
+Main benefit is that we have direct connectivity to the Azure Network itself.

+We can do it in two ways:

+- Choose a connectivity provider: Here you can choose different bandwidht options - 50 mbps, 100mbps, etc..
+- ExpressRoute Direct: here customers can connect directly to Microsft global network at different peering location accross the world.
+This connection provides 100gbps connectivity.

+### Different Billing Models for Azure Express Route

+1. Unlimited data - it is on a monthly basis and all inbound and outbound data transfer is free
+2. Metered data - all inbound data is free but you are charged on outbound data based on GBs
+3. Premium Add-on: Here the ExpressRoute circuilt can be created in any region can connect to resources accorss any other region in the world.